-Code Reference: § 23-30.25 Purpose, Powers and Duties: To manage and administer all assets, money, and obligations transferred to the Authority; purchase bonds issued by institutions of higher education; and issue and refund bonds of the authority.
-Composition: Eleven members: the State Treasurer; the Comptroller; the Director of the Department of Planning and Budget; the Director of the State Council of Higher Education for Virginia; and seven members appointed by the Governor, subject to confirmation by the General Assembly.
-The Governor appoints one member as chairman from among his appointees who shall also be the chief executive officer.
+Authority; purchase bonds issued by institutions of higher education; and issue officer.

+Composition: Eleven members: the State Treasurer; the Comptroller; the Director of the

+Department of Planning and Budget; the Director of the State Council of Higher Education for Virginia; and seven members appointed by the Governor, subject to confirmation by the General Assembly.
+The Governor appoints one member as chairman from among his appointees who shall also be the chief executive